jeannn/e-hotel/README.md

 - Justification for design decisions and constraints

 ### 2️⃣ Second Deliverable
-- Full SQL implementation (DDL, DML, triggers, and views)
+- Full SQL implementation (DML, triggers, and views)
 - Source code for the user interface
 - Setup instructions and demonstration guide